 Like gravitational parking spaces, Lagrange points provide locations where spacecraft can be positioned to conduct valuable scientific observations of the Universe and perhaps someday even offer foundations for more permanent human outposts.
-Although there’s no actual physical mass at each of these locations, objects can be placed into orbit around them… in fact, the solar system has been doing just that for billions of years!
+Although there’s no actual physical mass at each of these locations, objects can be placed into orbit around them.
+In fact, the solar system has been doing just that for billions of years!

 For a better idea of how Lagrange points work, Sixty Symbols has released a video featuring Professor Mike Merrifield, professor of astronomy at the University of Nottingham.
-Check it out above.